A Little Legal Advice

+A Little Legal Advice**

 Understanding How Law Firms Operate

 Billables is the simple term for how much money one can gain from representation.
 Clients who have a LOT of money, a LOT of work and can bring in six figures easily.

-Even if they have nothing to do and take the statement of Nobody, they'll fling the matter on a very junior person because they can't waste their precious time.
+Even if Senior Members have nothing to do and take the statement of Nobody, they'll fling the matter on a very junior person because they can't waste their precious time.